MLJFlux.jl

 dev v1 Continuous Integration (CPU) Continuous Integration (GPU) Code Coverage

-MLJFlux makes it possible to apply the machine learning meta-algorithms provided by MLJ - such as out-of-sample performance evaluation and hyper-parameter optimization - to some classes of supervised deep learning models.
+MLJFlux makes it possible to apply the machine learning meta-algorithms provided by MLJ - such as out-of-sample performance evaluation, hyper-parameter optimization, and iteration control - to some classes of supervised deep learning models.
 It does this by providing an interface to the Flux framework.

 The guiding vision of this package is to make evaluating and optimizing basic Flux models more convenient to users already familiar with the MLJ workflow.
 This goal will likely place restrictions of the class of Flux models that can used, at least in the medium term.
 For example, online learning, re-enforcement learning, and adversarial networks are currently out of scope.